grannycart/by-sound-alone_source/manuscript_draft-subworld_book1.md

 "Ah ya fucking fuckturds!"
 Chips voice came up from the sonar compartment where she had just entered.
 "Is your fucking goal to see if you can split open that fucking weak-ass seam those fucking mountain trolls welded in the cargo hold?
 Because that's what it fucking looks like to fucking me.
 The very first fucking thing you do off the dock is push the boat the fuck down!"

 Captain Percy pulled out a cigarillo realizing she hadn't had one since the last time the _Prospect_ was moving.
-"Goddamn it Chips!
+"Damn it Chips!
 If it's going deep or being torpedoed, we're going deep."
 She sucked on her cigarillo and thought Chips wasn't totally wrong about the quality of the welding work in the cargo hold.
 "But... let's level her off Gregory."

 "Ah fuck!
 Ya fuckheads are going to want the fucking diesels any fucking minute now too, I'm sure --- and they're in fucking pieces."
 Chips smacked her hand against the bulkhead and crawled back down towards engineering.